 Miscellaneous commercial space includes rented storage space or office space.
 You can determine the rental period yourself in consultation with the lessor, deciding on a definite or indefinite period.
 When entering into a contract, think carefully about your expectations for the future.

-There is no mandatory rental period for miscellaneous commercial space, but you are protected against eviction, which means that the tenant has the right to petition the court for a 1-year extension if the lessor cancels the lease.
+There is no mandatory rental period for miscellaneous commercial space, but you are protected against eviction.
+This means that the tenant has the right to petition the court for a 1-year extension if the lessor cancels the lease.

 Mandatory energy label for offices

-Tip: Consult a commercial broker or lawyer when drawing up a lease.
-They are specialised in making clear arrangements and can help you avoid trouble with the lessor caused by unclear agreements.
+Tip: Consult a commercial estate agent or lawyer when drawing up a lease.
+They are specialised in making clear arrangements.

 A lease should contain at least the following information: